E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 How Much Does It Cost to Extend My E-2 Visa?

-It is important to remember that these forms and their E-2 visa fees must be submitted for your spouse, and each dependent that needs an extension on his or her visa.
+It is important to remember that these forms and their E-2 visa fees must be submitted for your spouse and each dependent who needs an extension on his or her visa.

 How Should I Pay These E-2 Visa Fees?